|

 moisture saturates the air: Vaporized molecules return to the

-shell while heavier droplets form cloud formations in the lower strata
+shell while heavier droplets form expected precipitation in the lower

 The watershell contains an additional ocean's worth of